 Jefferson ran for president in 1796 against his old friend John Adams, with whom he’d served in Continental Congress twenty years earlier.
 Washington could have served a third term (the 22nd Amendment prohibiting that wasn’t added until 1951), but he’d had enough and was ready to retire to his plantation at Mt.
 Vernon.
 There was much whiskey to be distilled and he was ready for some quality time with Martha.
 Washington probably wouldn’t have run even for a second term if the intense partisanship of the Federalists and Democratic-Republicans hadn’t threatened to destabilize the young nation.

 The 1796 election was critical to American history because it was the first test of opposing factions running against each other and it established a precedent of non-violence.
 The threat was there, at least in the minds of some but, fortunately, nasty politics and mudslinging won out over civil war.
 Washington also helped establish the precedent of peaceful transitions of power by stepping down after two terms.
 However, the election also revealed an important glitch in the Constitution.
 Not foreseeing political parties, it awarded the vice-presidency to the candidate with the second-most electoral votes.
-In other words, the candidates didn’t run on “tickets” with pairs of presidents and vice-presidents.
+In other words, the candidates didn’t run on tickets with pairs of presidents and vice-presidents.
 The 12th Amendment of 1804 solved the problem, combining electoral tickets with a president and vice-president.

-Jefferson and Madison would’ve been jailed themselves had they protested in print, so they did so anonymously in the Virginia & Kentucky Resolutions.
+Jefferson and Madison would’ve been jailed themselves had they protested in print, so they wrote anonymously in the Virginia & Kentucky Resolutions.
 This is the same Jefferson that was signing his name to treasonous manifestos against the British in the 1770s, but in defying the country he’d helped start he couldn’t sign his name.
-The anonymous Democratic-Republicans argued that states had the right of judicial review over national laws and, if they found a law unconstitutional — in this case, the Sedition Act — they could nullify it within their state’s borders, though their final drafts avoided that term, with Madison writing that states could “interpose” to undermine national authority.
-Nullification Theory, or what Jefferson called “cission,” doesn’t make much sense when you think about it because it would give states ultimate power over the national government, in effect creating a loose union of states with no real top tier.
+The anonymous Democratic-Republicans argued that states had the right of judicial review over national laws and, if they found a law unconstitutional — in this case, the Alien or Sedition Acts — they could nullify it within their state’s borders, though their final drafts avoided that term, with Madison writing that states could “interpose” to undermine national authority.
+Nullification Theory, or what Jefferson called “cission,” had radical implications insofar as it would give states ultimate power over the national government, in effect creating a loose union of states with no real top tier.
 Nonetheless, it was influential in the evolution of states’ rights theory as the country moved toward civil war in the nineteenth century.
-South Carolina employed it in the 1820s to oppose tariffs, and Massachusetts in the 1850s to oppose the Fugitive Slave Act.
+South Carolina employed it in 1832-33 to oppose tariffs and Massachusetts in the 1850s to oppose the Fugitive Slave Act.
 Opponents of the 2009 Affordable Healthcare Act (aka Obamacare), such as Texas Governor Rick Perry, revived nullification theory more recently.
 Today, blue (liberal) and red (conservative) states sue blue and red presidential administrations to resist executive orders, and nullification theory echoes in the “sanctuaries” that defy federal gun laws in red areas (e.g. red flags, background checks) and immigration enforcement or cannabis laws in blue areas.Madison and Jefferson overshot with the Virginia & Kentucky Resolutions, leading to Federalist victories in the 1798 mid-terms even in the South, where zero states signed on to their radical (even secessionist?) states’ rights ideology.
 But the Federalists had overplayed their hand, as well, and the unpopularity of their Jay Treaty, Whiskey Act, and Alien & Sedition Acts positioned VP Jefferson nicely for another run at the presidency.
 His 1800 victory defused his states’ rights radicalism, as he was now in control of the national government.
 But with the Federalists considering using their new army on “Virginians” (Democratic-Republicans) and the Democratic-Republicans defying the national government with the Virginia & Kentucky Resolutions, the young country had been to the brink of civil war in the 1790s.

 Smear Tactics, 1790s Style

-The shutting down of opposition newspapers had a juicier back-story beyond the political bickering over policy.
+The shutting down of opposition newspapers had a juicier back-story beyond just political bickering over policy.
 The Democratic-Republicans discovered that Hamilton was carrying on with Maria Reynolds, wife of a former Continental Army officer named James Reynolds who had abused and abandoned her.
 Hamilton was married at the time to Elizabeth Schuyler Hamilton.
 James Reynolds could hardly believe his luck upon discovering the dalliance, squeezing blackmail payments out of the wealthy Hamilton for several years.